ghsyeung/gary-random-writings/courses/proof-or-disprove.md

 RHS = ({1} - 0) ∩ ({1} - 0) = {1}
 LHS = RHS
 ```
-Ok, this looks fine, let's try another one.
+Ok, this is true, so it doesn't help us, let's try another one.

 Second sample, let's try to make `B` and `C` different.
 ```